-DR CALUX (Catalog Nr.
-001)
+DR CALUX (Catalog No. 001)

-The Dioxin Responsive (DR) CALUX[®] comprise rat hepatoma cell lines (H4IIE), incorporating the firefly luciferase gene coupled to Dioxin Responsive Elements (DREs) as a reporter gene for the presence of dioxins (PCDDs) and dioxin-like compounds (e.g. furans (PCDFs) and dioxin-like PCBs (dIPCBs)).
-Following binding of dioxins and/or dioxin-like compounds to the cytosolic Arylhydrocarbon receptor (AhR), the ligand-receptor complex binds the DRE.
+The Dioxin Responsive (DR) CALUX® comprise rat hepatoma cell lines (H4IIE), incorporating the firefly luciferase gene coupled to Dioxin Responsive Elements (DREs) as a reporter gene for the presence of dioxins (PCDDs) and dioxin-like compounds (e.g., furans (PCDFs) and dioxin-like PCBs (dl-PCBs)).
+Following binding of dioxins and/or dioxin-like compounds to the cytosolic Aryl-hydrocarbon receptor (AhR), the ligand-receptor complex binds the DRE.
 Cells that are exposed to dioxins or dioxin-like compounds not only express proteins that are under normal circumstances associated to DRE, but also luciferase.
 By addition of the appropriate substrate for luciferase, light is emitted.
-The amount of light produced is proportional to the amount of ligand-specific receptor binding, which is benchmarked against the relevant reference compounds (2,3,7,8-TCDD).
-DR CALUX bioassays report total 2,3,7,8-TCDD TEQs for envirronmental matrices and total BEQs for food/feed matrices.
+The amount of light produced is proportional to the amount of ligand-specific receptor binding, which is benchmarked against the relevant reference compounds (2, 3, 7, 8-TCDD).
+DR CALUX bioassays report total 2,3,7,8-TCDD TEQs for environmental matrices and total BEQs for food/feed matrices.

-- Endpoint (unit): ng 2,3,7,8-TCDD equivalents/kg sample processed - Test duration: 24h incubation time - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with REGULATION (EU) protocol): EC COMMISSION No 252/2012.
-REGULATION 278/2012.
-COMMISSION (EU) No NL-SPECIE-07 (Rijkswaterstaat, the Netherlands), EPA-4435 (USA), JIS guidelines 463 (Japan), Veileder for risikovurdering av forunenset sediment (TA-2085/2005) (Norway). - Positive control used: 2,3,7,8-TCDD - Matrices (food/feed, blood, mother milk, sediment, water etc) that can be investigated: Any type of sample - Tissue/cells examined: Rat liver cell line H4IIE - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
-The bioassays' LOQ is 1 pg 2,3,7,8-TCDD equivalents per amount of material processed.
+- Endpoint (unit): ng 2,3,7,8-TCDD equivalents/kg sample processed. - Test duration: 24h incubation time. - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with EC COMMISSION REGULATION (EU) 644/2017. protocol): No (EU) COMMISSION REGULATION 771/2017, NL-SPECIE-07 No (Rijkswaterstaat, the Netherlands), EPA-4435 (USA), JIS guidelines 463 (Japan), Veileder for risikovurdering av forunenset sediment (TA-2085/2005) (Norway) and ECVAM method DB-ALM Protocol n° 197.: Automated CALUX reporter gene assay procedure. - Positive control used: 2,3,7,8-TCDD. - Matrices (food/feed, blood, mother milk, sediment, water etc.) that can be investigated: Any type of sample. - Tissue/cells examined: Rat liver cell line H4IIE. - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
+The bioassays' LOQ is 1 pg 2, 3,7,8-TCDD equivalents per amount of material processed.
 For example, 5 grams of dried soil/sediment/feed or 1 liter of water is processed resulting in a LOQ of 0.2 ng 2,3,7,8-TCDD equivalents per gram of soil/sediment/feed or 1 ng 2,3,7,8-TCDD equivalents per liter of water respectively.

-Current use as screening tool (regular monitoring as well as other purposes):
+• Current use as screening tool (regular monitoring as well as other purposes):

-Food/Feed (international in many countries) Sediment/dredged material/sludge-monitoring (RWS-RIKZ) Water Blood/human milk etc.
+Food/Feed (international in many countries)

+Sediment/dredged material/sludge-monitoring (RWS-RIKZ)

+Water

+Blood/human milk etc.